shakna-israel/f.lua/README.md

 ---

-## Goal
+## Why?

-An extension library to make Lua more useful for functional programming, whilst remaining functionally Lua.
+f.lua aims to be the most complete functional extension library for Lua, whilst remaining fundamentally Lua.

+It's fast, safe, unsurprising and fully-featured, with let statements, string lambdas, and currying.
+Whether you miss LISP or Haskell whilst working with Lua, this should scratch your itch, without making Lua's VM come to a screeching halt.

 ---